If you buy something through a link on this page, we may earn a small commission. How this works.

-We all have those moments (or weeks or days!) when we get in our head too much.
+We all have those moments (or days) when we get in our head too much.
 Our constant stream of thought is running the show.
 And as legendary life coach Tony Robbins says, “When you get in your head, you’re dead.”

-We overthink a decision to death: Should I this, should I that, but what about…?
+We overthink a decision to death: Should I do this or should I do that?
+What about…?

-Help yourself by constantly remembering this.
-The past: That sh*t’s over.
+Help yourself by constantly remembering this: The past: That sh*t’s over.
 The future: It’s being created in the present moment by your thinking.
-You will never have to handle a single thing that is NOT in the present moment.
-Now is all you’ve got, and it’s all you ever have.
+You will never have to handle a single thing that is not in the present moment.
+Now is all you’ve got — it’s all you ever have.
 Cue huge exhale!

 Release the thoughts that make you feel bad.
 Repeat your mantra.
 Notice the sound of your car’s engine or the water from your showerhead.
 Think about what you can do for another person today; kindness is the ultimate calming and empowering force.

 Remember, there is no future — not one that’s guaranteed, anyway.
 You can get into your body and bliss out on the safe, high-def happening now.